The Day the Earth Stood Still (Willie Nile album): Critical reception

-John Amen in No Depression: "a project that oozes an ebullient ’70s-rock-and-pop vibe, the 73-year-old delivering some of the more infectious songs of his career".
+John Amen in No Depression: "A project that oozes an ebullient ’70s-rock-and-pop vibe, the 73-year-old delivering some of the more infectious songs of his career".

 Richard Marcus from Blogcritics: The Day The Earth Stood Still shows Nile to be as versatile as ever.
-Equally at home rocking the house down as he is singing an intimate song from behind his piano he lives up to his reputation as one of the troubadours of our times.
-This is a great album of timely and intelligent music a heartfelt and aware songwriter."
+Equally at home rocking the house down as he is singing an intimate song from behind his piano, he lives up to his reputation as one of the troubadours of our times.
+This is a great album of timely and intelligent music from a heartfelt and aware songwriter."